VishwamAI/VishwamAI/README.md

 ✓ import typing_extensions

 Testing VishwamAI Modules:
-2025-03-18 14:51:46.618136: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
+2025-03-18 21:39:50.423095: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
-WARNING: All log messages before absl::InitializeLog() is called are written to STDERR E0000 00:00:1742289706.641993   51288 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
+WARNING: All log messages before absl::InitializeLog() is called are written to STDERR E0000 00:00:1742314190.442939   17647 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
-E0000 00:00:1742289706.649172   51288 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
+E0000 00:00:1742314190.448855   17647 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
-! from vishwamai.transformer import EnhancedTransformerModel - Unexpected error: module 'jax.experimental.mesh_utils' has no attribute 'Mesh'
+✓ from vishwamai.transformer import EnhancedTransformerModel
 ✓ from vishwamai.layers.layers import TPUGEMMLinear, TPULayerNorm, TPUMultiHeadAttention, TPUMoELayer ✓ from vishwamai.flash_attention import FlashAttention
 ✓ from vishwamai.kernels.kernel import fp8_gemm_optimized